Unified constructions of the regular Heptagon, Triskaidecagon and Heptadecagon: Abstract

 \section{Abstract}

 Constructions of regular heptagon and triskaidecagon by trisection of an angle are well known.
 An elegant construction of the heptagon by S. Adlaj shows a 3-fold symmetry related to a Galois group.
-Based on the later construction, in this article one more for the heptagon and two more for the triskaidecagon are presented, all using angle trisection.
+Based on the latter construction, in this article one more for the heptagon, two more for the triskaidecagon and three for heptadecagon are presented, all using angle trisection.